Düstur

 The Ottoman Code of Public Laws, also known as the Düstur or Destur or Doustour, was a set of laws in the Ottoman Empire.
 It includes the penal code as well as some civil and commercial laws.

-The first Ottoman Turkish volume was published in 1862, and the second was published in 1865.
+The first Ottoman Turkish volume was published in 1862, and the second in 1865.
 Serialization began in 1872, and the first volume labeled "Destur" was published in 1873.
 The final volume was published in 1886.

 M. Safa Saraçoğlu, author of "Economic Interventionism, Islamic Law and Provincial Government in the Ottoman Empire," stated that its style and structure are similar to that of the 1851 legal collection Mecmu'a-yı Kavanin.

 Name

-The name Dustûr in Ottoman Turkish is a loanword from Arabic which ultimately comes from a Persian word for a law collection named Destur (دَسْتور).
+The name Dustûr in Ottoman Turkish is a loanword from Arabic which ultimately comes from the Persian word dastūr (دَسْتور), meaning 'law collection' (one of several senses of the word).
 The Persian and Turkish use of the word also influenced the Arabic word Dustur (دُسْتور), which is the literal translation of Constitution.
 French orthography was the preferred system for the romanization of Ottoman during the Imperial era, as the French was lingua franca of the 19th century, hence the name Doustour.